farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 This document follows a certain format that you can use as a base framework for your game.

-You can fill-in the gaps, or tear-it down to build it back up again.
-Your game, your choice.
+You can fill-in the gaps, or tear-it down to make something completely different.

 We can't wait to see what you will build with this.
 Enjoy!

 > #### Designer Note
 >
-> Text inside blockquotes is for you, the game designer.
+> Text inside blockquotes is for the game designer.
 >
 > Either it contains relevant design information, or you need to make a choice has to which dial of Charge you want to use for your game.
 >